We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Cover and cook on low heat for 8–10 hours or until tender.
 Make sure that the center of the roast reaches a temperature of 145°F (63°C) or higher.

-Instant Pots can also be used to make tender, flavorful recipes — often in much less time.
+Instant Pots can also make tender, flavorful recipes — often in less time.

 - Set a 6-quart (5.7-liter) Instant Pot to its high sauté setting.
-Add 1/4 cup (57 grams) of unsalted butter, 1/2 cup (26 grams) of diced sweet onions, and 1 small diced red bell pepper.
+Add 1/4 cup (57 grams) unsalted butter, 1/2 cup (26 grams) diced sweet onions, and 1 small red bell pepper, diced.
 Cook until tender (about 3–5 minutes), stirring frequently.

-- Stir in 4 cloves of minced garlic, 1 tablespoon (6 grams) of freshly grated ginger, 1.5 teaspoons of garam masala, 1 teaspoon of turmeric, 1 teaspoon of smoked paprika, 1 teaspoon of cumin, 1/4 teaspoon of cayenne pepper (optional), and salt and pepper to taste.
+- Stir in 4 minced garlic cloves, 1 tablespoon (6 grams) freshly grated ginger, 1 1/2 teaspoons garam masala, 1 teaspoon turmeric, 1 teaspoon smoked paprika, 1 teaspoon cumin, 1/4 teaspoon cayenne pepper (optional), and salt and pepper to taste.

 - On your Instant Pot, select the high sauté setting, stir in the cream mixture, and cook while stirring frequently for about 3 minutes, or until thickened.